I Think My Gums Are Receding Quincy, MA

 There can be several reasons for this, and some of them may have to do with lifestyle.
 For example, it is important to brush your teeth at least twice a day and floss once a day.
 However, if you use a hard toothbrush or brush too aggressively, you can actually irritate your gums and cause them to recede.
 This is why we recommend that you use a soft or electronic toothbrush whenever possible.
 You want to make sure you are gentle when brushing near your gums, regardless of what you are using.

 Your gums can also recede due to gum disease.
 This is actually the most common reason for the condition.
-At Premier Dental of Quincy and Milton, we find that gum disease can impact patients of all ages, and when it does, it is critical that you come in for a dental cleaning and treatment.
+At Core Dental Group and Implants Center, we find that gum disease can impact patients of all ages, and when it does, it is critical that you come in for a dental cleaning and treatment.
 Otherwise, you can begin to see the gums recede or pull away from the teeth.
 The cause is plaque that becomes trapped between the teeth and gums.
 Since you cannot clean this area, it remains in place, turns into tartar, and irritates your gums.
 The irritation will get to the point that the gums swell, bleed, become irritated, and eventually recede.

 Genetics can also give you receding gums, so if your parents had this problem, you may as well.